tkortz/isorc20_experiments/README.md

 * Scenario 2: 4853.rec
 * Scenario 3: 2762.rec
 * Scenario 4: 7856.rec
+* Scenario 5: 3698.rec

 If you did not record your own scenarios, make sure to copy our recordings to this directory.
 They can be found in `${CARLA_DIR}/PythonAPI/examples/recorded_scenarios/`.

-If instead you did record your own scenarios, be sure to update lines 134-141 of `${CARLA_DIR}/PythonAPI/examples/manual_control_synchronous.py` accordingy.
+If instead you did record your own scenarios, be sure to update lines 134-143 of `${CARLA_DIR}/PythonAPI/examples/manual_control_synchronous.py` accordingly.

 ## 2. Replay each scenario to generate ground-truth data and images